gvwilson/sensibleadventures/wrestler/wrestler.md

 taking the opportunity to rest.
 One snarks as another snaps at its cropped tail.

-The Anuat walks slowly back and forth before straightening up.
+The Nukilik walks slowly back and forth before straightening up.
 "*Matsheshu*," he says grimly, scanning the horizon.
 "Bandits.